kyleko1234/myEasyLedger/rest_api/Documentation/Authentication/Contents/Sign Up.md

 - **password (`String 64`)** <br/>
 The password of the user being signed up.

+- **organizationName (`String 50`)** <br/>
+The name of the first organization for this person.
+A user must have at least one organization, so it is required to provide an organization name on sign-up.

 ___
 #### Returns
 Returns a message indicating success or failure of user registration.
 Signing a user up will not log the user in; this must be done manually.